 - Have a basket of assorted crackers and chips too!

-This dip needs to be chilled at least 1 hour before serving.
-The longer it sits the better the flavors marry, so even making it the night before is a great idea.
-Keep covered with plastic wrap in the fridge and bring it out just before serving.
+- Make ahead: Classic Knorr spinach dip tastes best when it has been chilled for at least 1 hour before serving.
+The longer it sits the better the flavors marry, so even making 24 hours ahead of time is great.
+Store covered in the fridge until serving.

 Knorr Spinach Dip